wc-ex/wcex/doc/guide/en/use/1-Components.md

 - Due to the good encapsulation of standard WebComponents, you don't have to worry about CSS and naming and variable globalization conflicts.

 ## Naming of the component
-1. The name of the component, which is the name of the **Web Components** tag used in the html.
+1. The name of the component, which is the name of the **Web Components** tag used in the html
-2. According to the requirements of the WebComponents specification, the label name of a custom component must contain "-", so the rules for defining the naming convention of the component are as follows:
+2. According to the WebComponents specification, the label name of the custom component must contain "-"
+3. All component names use lowercase letters and can support Chinese

+Component label name conversion rules:
-- The component file name must be named with **Little Hump**, and the label name corresponding to the component is **Underscore ("_")** as a split word.
+> - The component file name must be named with **Little Hump**, and the label corresponding to the component is **Underscore ("_")** as a split word.
-- The path separator "/" will be converted to "-".
+> - The path separator "/" will be converted to "-".
-- If the converted result does not contain "-", add **"-"** at the end of the component name.
+> - If the converted result does not contain "-", add **"-"** to the end of the component name.
-- There are two types of labels for each component, short names referenced within the project or project, and full labels containing package names referenced in other projects.
+> —There are two types of labels for each component, short names referenced within the project or project, and full labels containing package names referenced in other projects.
-- The long name format is "package name.
+> - Long name format "package name.
 Component name", splitting the package name and component name with "."
-- If the package name contains the format of the organization name, such as "@abc/def", the "@" character must be removed from the actual converted label name
+> - If the package name contains the format of the organization name, such as "@abc/def", the "@" character needs to be removed from the actual converted label name

 ### short name format
 The short name format is often used to call each other between components within a project, or to call the project's components in the main entry project.